 Why Is The Chinese Government Trying To Buy A School In New Jersey?

 A small, highly specialized American music college in Princeton, N.J. is up for sale — and its prospective buyer is a Chinese for-profit company that is partly owned by the Chinese government.
-The planned sale is raising red flags on and off campus, triggering speculation about the prospect of an authoritarian, foreign government running an American institution of higher learning on U.S. soil, and creating chasms between the groups most invested in Westminster's ongoing health and success.
+The planned sale is raising red flags on and off campus, triggering speculation about the prospect of an authoritarian, foreign government running an American institution of higher learning on U.S. soil, and creating chasms between the groups most invested in Westminster Choir College's ongoing health and success.

-Westminster Choir College is a very select music conservatory, with room for some 400 students.
+Westminster is a very select music conservatory, with room for some 400 students.
 Founded in the 1920s, it specializes in training singers as well as music teachers, pianists, conductors and other music professionals.
 The school boasts of regular performances with the Philadelphia Orchestra and the New York Philharmonic, and its students have sung with the likes of Leonard Bernstein and Arturo Toscanini.

 Over time, however, Westminster struggled to balance its books as an independent school; conservatories are notoriously resource-intensive operations, especially considering the one-on-one and small-group training that classical music demands.
-In the early 1990s, Westminster became part of nearby Rider University, located about eight miles away in Lawrenceville, N.J.
+In the early 1990s, Westminster became part of nearby, private Rider University, located about eight miles away in Lawrenceville, N.J.
 The merger worked well for nearly 30 years.

 Rider University's current president, Greg Dell'Omo, took up his post in 2015.
 Within about a year and a half of his arrival, Rider announced that it was seeking a buyer for Westminster.